JeffreySarnoff/RollingFunctions.jl/docs/src/design/stratified_internals.md

 - basic rolling
    - given a data sequence of N elements
-   - using a data window that spans S indices
+   - using a data window that widths S indices
    - one obtains N - S + 1 result values

 - padded rolling
    - given a data sequence of N elements
-   - using a data window that spans S indices
+   - using a data window that widths S indices
    - one obtains  N - S + 1 result values
    - and provides S - 1 elements that pad